-- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior. - Successful completion of all required coursework with a minimum, cumulative GPA of 3.0. - Successful passing of all clinical experience courses.
+- Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior. - Successful completion of all required coursework with a minimum, cumulative GPA of 3.0. - Successful completion of all clinical experience courses with a passing grade.
 Student must satisfactorily complete a minimum of 100 practicum hours and 700 internship hours. - Freedom from all indebtedness and other obligations to the university.